necsay/enc28j60wol/README.md

 What to do:
+1) Work on UDP
+2) Work on ipv6
-1) Will share PHP/MySQL website for remote server approach, function wise it's complete but needs some polishing.
+3) Will share PHP/MySQL website for remote server approach, function wise it's complete but needs some polishing.